ILDAnaSoft/ILDbench_Hmumu/benchmark/mymarlin/Readme.md

 These codes will only work with ilcsoft v02-00-02.
 For other versions maybe does not work, or tons of warning message will appear.

-The `VertexInfo` functionality has some memory-related problem wchih I don't know how to solve it.
+The `VertexInfo` functionality has some memory-related problem which I don't know how to solve it.
 At the end of the job, `Marlin` will give us the crush information, while expected numbers are correctly filled in NTuple.
 For analyzers point of view it is not a problem, but this problem should be fixed at some point.